Bhavabhushan Mitra: Later years

 Nobody knows what the exact terms of "personal recognisance" were.
 But Bhavabhushan seems to have avoided all overtly active part in the subsequent episodes of freedom fight, though generations of revolutionaries in Bihar and Bengal admit having consulted him and followed his advice in critical situations.
 In Bihar, behind the scene, he was as much involved in the Non Cooperation Movement in 1922, as in the mass agitation organised by Sahajananda Sarasvati's Kishan Sabha ("Peasants' Guild') in the districts like Champaran, Saran, Monghyr, Madhubani to protest against the rampant unemployment, where "social banditry" prevailed, followed by a refusal to pay taxes.

-Accused by the Congress Party of forsaking the precepts of Non-violence, Sahajananda was expelled and, out of sympathy for him, Jayprakash Narayan resigned from the Congress Working Committee.
+Accused by the Indian National Congress of forsaking the precepts of non-violence, Sahajananda was expelled and, out of sympathy for him, Jayprakash Narayan resigned from the Congress Working Committee.
 During the Quit India Movement in 1942, Bhavabhushan's men disrupted under the leadership of Jayprakash Narain and Ramanand Mishra all means of communication.
 Escaping from the prison of Hazaribagh, Jayprakash could launch a guerrilla, supported by the revolutionaries of the area, before shifting his headquarters to Nepal.
 Some of Bhavabhushan's followers like Dr Lambodar Mukherjee of Motihari were useful also to Hari Vishnu Kamath during the latter's trial in Bihar, in 1942.
 Kamath shared with Bhavabhushan his admiration for Sri Aurobindo.

-In these regions, “Swamiji” has left a profound household memory of someone who shunned the limelight, faithful to his past commitment at the secret society.
+In these regions, "Swamiji" has left a profound household memory of someone who shunned the limelight, faithful to his past commitment at the secret society.
 Thanks to a wide range of connections, he availed of them for those who deserved help.
 It was his passion to guide promising young men and introduce them to acquaintances like Subhas Chandra Bose, Bidhan Roy, Abanindranath Tagore or Nandalal Bose, to arrange suitable schooling.
 He found matches for girls of needy families.
 His Ashrams at Deoghar and elsewhere remained a reference for their charitable activities, especially concerned with women's place in the society.
 He admired the Mother's effort for women's emancipation at Sri Aurobindo Ashram in Pondicherry.